2kranki/libCmn/README.md

 files within this library are minimal and only used for extraneous purposes.
 See 'obj.h' for a list of the public domain objects in the library.

-My primary development environment is MacOSX with Xcode.
+My primary development environment is MacOS 64-bit with Xcode.
 The C code is ANSI C and should be compilable with any ANSI C compiler.
 Use 'mkLib.sh' after adjusting it to create the library.
 If you are using Xcode, you will find a test program for almost every object.